Bavuett/void-rice/README.md

 # Void Rice - i3, URxvt, Polybar, Rofi, feh

 Dotfiles for a Linux Rice.
-Made using i3, URxvt, Polybar and Rofi.
+Made using i3, URxvt, Polybar, Rofi and feh.

 ---